-Waverton Park – Waverton
+Harbourview Park - Woollahra

-With a capacity of up to 80 people, this sunny room located in the old school building is perfect for meetings and small functions, with the beautiful Secret Garden just outside.
-This second meeting room is located furthest away from the main library building with a lounge area and kitchenette in front.
+With a capacity of up to 80 people, this sunny room located in the old school building is perfect for meetings and small functions, with the beautiful Secret Garden just outside and a separate kitchen.
+DVD, CD, AV and PA equipment, including screen, available on request.

 799 Pacific Highway Gordon Australia

-Gordon Library Meeting Room 2 – Gordon
+Gordon Library Meeting Room 1 – Gordon

 The Village Green refers to the narrow park alongside Artarmon Station.
 It was originally part of the land put aside for the building of the North Shore Railway, and is now leased by Council from Railcorp.
 It was dedicated by Council on 21 September 1968, and a plaque with the following inscription was set into a large rock in the park to mark the event: